 The Frontier School of Midwifery and Family Nursing requires that students maintain Satisfactory Academic Progress in accordance with federal regulations.
-Students who wish to borrow federal student loan monies for Level III/Clinical Bound must maintain a 3.0 grade point average, and must be making progress toward completion of the program.
-Transfer credits may not be used to satisfy credit requirements for meeting financial aid criteria for adequate progression, unless a course is taken and completed during the same loan period the student is currently in.
+Students who wish to borrow federal student loan monies must maintain a 3.0 grade point average, and must be making progress toward completion of the program.
+Due to the transition to the Twelve Week Terms, satisfactory academic progress for transition students was revised October 2007 so that students must have satisfactorily completed in the two most recent terms (six months) 9 credits if they are full-time and 6 credits if they are part-time.
+The following criteria are used in determining the number of credits satisfactorily completed: